objecthub/swift-clformat/README.md

       X = character identifying the directive type
 ```

-This grammar describes the syntax of directives formally:
+This grammar describes the syntax of directives formally in BNF:

 ```ebnf
 <directive>  ::= "~" <modifiers> <char>